vtjoeh/samsung_tv_control/README.md

-f# Cisco RoomOS Samsung TV Control
+# Cisco RoomOS Samsung TV Control

 A Cisco RoomOS macro that controls 1 to 4 Samsung TVs via the SmartThings cloud API.
 No bridge, no extra server, and no ongoing maintenance required.
 The macro builds its own Control Panel with one page per TV.